jasonhsu1975/docs/fru-manager/fru-manager.md

      - Handle the D-Bus interface for FRU EEPROM
      - Parse FRU EEPROM data
      - Read/Write FRU EEPROM device directly
-- Can parse the FRU EEPROM device when the Multi Record Area is exist
+- Can parse the FRU EEPROM device when the Multi Record Area exists
 - When the data of FRU EEPROM device is not correct (wrong FRU format), it will provide the information on D-Bus interface to notify the status and require the recovery action

-## Limitation of new FRU manager package
+## Limitations of new FRU manager package

 - Have not supported the "Updating the MultiRecord Info - Record fields" functionality
 - Just support single FRU device (FRU ID 0)